huridocs/uwazi-documentation/sysadmin-docs/multi-tenant.md

 # Multi-tenancy

-Multi-tenancy is built-in uwazi and allows for multiple databases/tenants to be served with a single node process. the tenant object defines all specific configurations, tenants should be created on a separated db 'uwazi_shared_db' in a 'tenants' collections with the following structure:
+Multi-tenancy is built-in uwazi and allows for multiple databases/tenants to be served with a single node process.
+The tenant object defines all specific configurations, tenants should be created on a separated db 'uwazi_shared_db' in a 'tenants' collections with the following structure:

-this is from app/api/tenants/tenantContext.ts
+This is from app/api/tenants/tenantContext.ts
 ```
 export type Tenant = {
   name: string; //should be unique